Basai: Location

 Other villages in Gurgaon Tehsil are Jharsa, Gadoli, Bajghera, Bamroli, Kadipur, Khandsa, Chakkarpur, Chandu, Daultabad and Dhanwapur.

 Nearby villages of this village with distance are Dhankot (2.916 km) and Sohna (30 km).

 Administration

-Basai Pin Code is 122006 and Post office name is Basai.
-Other villages in (122006) are Basai and Gadoli.
+Basai Pin Code is 122006 and the post office name is Basai.
+Other villages in Pin Code 122006 are Basai and Gadoli.

 Basai wetland

-The Basai village is also the location of Basai wetland, recognised globally as an Important Bird Area by the BirdLife International housing 20,000 birds of over 280 species including migratory and endangered birds, has not yet been declared a protected wetland ny the Government of Haryana.
+The Basai village is also the location of Basai wetland, recognised globally as an Important Bird Area by the BirdLife International housing 20,000 birds of over 280 species including migratory and endangered birds, has not yet been declared a protected wetland by the Government of Haryana.